Revisions to Code of Student Rights and Responsibilities

 Right to Freedom from Discrimination

 California State University, Chico is committed to maintaining an environment free from unlawful discrimination, including discriminatory harassment.
 To fulfill this commitment, the University will work to prevent discrimination from occurring and will ensure that federal laws, state laws, campus policies, and Trustees' policies prohibiting discrimination are fully enforced.

-The remainder of Section I.D. is quoted from Executive Memorandum 95-022, Non-discrimination Policy and Procedures.
+The remainder of Section I.D. is quoted from EM 95-022, Non-discrimination Policy and Procedures.
 Modifications to EM 95-022 will automatically be incorporated into this Code.
 Students wishing more information regarding this policy or its procedures can contact the Coordinator for Student Judicial Affairs.